Hilton Glasgow

-The Hilton Glasgow is a 20-story hotel in Glasgow, Scotland.
+The Hilton Glasgow is a 20–storey hotel in Glasgow, Scotland.
 It is located in Anderston, 8 mi from Glasgow Airport, on the edge of the city centre, and close to the M8 Motorway.
 It opened on 30 November 1992, marking the first international hotel to open in the city, and is credited as being "first true five-star hotel" in Glasgow.
 Craig Gardner, former manager at the hotel, credits the Hilton Glasgow as paving the way for "playing a key role in the revitalisation of the city".

 At 70 m (230 ft), the Hilton Glasgow is currently the 16th tallest building in Glasgow, behind St Andrew House at 71 m (233 ft) and ahead of Anniesland Court at 66 m (217 ft).

 Background

 Construction and opening

 Construction of the hotel began in 1990.
 It stands on a site within the Anderston Commercial Zone, an area cleared during the 1960s and designated by the then Glasgow Corporation for "comprehensive development".
 Originally the land was earmarked for the second phase of the Anderston Centre complex (early plans show that a public housing tower was planned for the spot where the hotel stands); however, this was abandoned, and the site lay derelict until the late 1980s.
 The hotel officially opened on 30 November 1992, St Andrews Day in Scotland.
 The building was formally opened by the Lord Provost of Glasgow, Robert Inness.

 As well as being Hilton's first foray into Glasgow (it later took over the prestigious Stakis Grosvenor in the city's West End, and a third hotel was added to the portfolio in Finnieston), the hotel was notable for being the first high-rise building over 20 storeys to be constructed in Glasgow since its tower block building boom of the 1960s and early 1970s.
 The hotel has the largest banqueting hall in the city, and features 319 rooms and suites, the Raffles Bar, Minsky's deli restaurant, as well as a large ballroom that has capacity to accommodate up to 1,000 diners.